Is an AC Compressor Covered Under Warranty?

 car parked along the road under a hot late afternoon sun

-Cooling failures can sometimes be caused by your AC compressor, which is the part that takes the refrigerant and pumps it into your air conditioning system.
-If your AC compressor is broken, you’ll likely only get hot air back, which is not fun if it’s already sweltering outside.
+Cooling failures can sometimes be caused by your AC compressor, which is the part that takes the refrigerant and pumps it into your car’s air conditioning system.
+If your AC compressor is broken, you’ll likely only get hot air back when you try to run your car’s AC.

 Key insights